Are personal trainer roles intriguing to you?

 Education Requirements

-Having some post-secondary education, or a college degree in a related field, such as exercise science or kinesiology, is not required but can certainly be useful.
+Having some post-secondary education, or a college degree in a related field, such as exercise science or kinesiology, is not required but can certainly be useful when trying to land a job from potential employers.

 Did you know you can work as a personal trainer without being certified?